Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](media/2dg4.png "Quick setup screen")

-1. In the Visual Studio Code, run the below commands in the terminal to set your **username** and **email**, which Git uses for commits.
+1. In the Visual Studio Code, run the below commands in the terminal to set your **email** and **username**, which Git uses for commits.
 Make sure to replace GitHub account email and username.

      ```pwsh
      cd C:\Workspaces\lab\devsecops